dokku/dokku/README.md

 [View the docs for upgrading](http://progrium.viewdocs.io/dokku/upgrading) from an older version of Dokku.

+### Upgrading

+[View the docs for upgrading](http://progrium.viewdocs.io/dokku/upgrading) from an older version of Dokku.

 ## Documentation

 Full documentation - including advanced installation docs - are available online at [docs](http://progrium.viewdocs.io/dokku/index)